Homemade Greek Seasoning Blend

 A mortar and pestle full of homemade Greek seasoning blend on a marble board.

 I love a Diy spice blend.
 They are the perfect way to impart extra flavor to your favorite dishes.
-Making your own homemade seasoning blends is a simple process and can be far superior to store bought blends as they don’t have anti caking agents, too much salt and any other unhealthy additives.
+Making your own homemade seasoning blends is a simple process and can be far superior to store-bought blends as they don’t have anti-caking agents, too much salt and any other unhealthy additives.
 And as most Diy blends are made of simple pantry staples, creating your own flavors is the easiest way to add flavor with your meal prep to something as simple as a grilled chicken breast, or lamb chop!
-Just be sure to remember, the fresher the spices are, the better, as spices loose their potency over time.
+Just be sure to remember, the fresher the spices are, the better, as spices lose their potency over time.

 Here is what you need to get started…